-ImageLOC® signs are printed on our proprietary white organic coating, rather than paper which changes the sharpness of the image.
+ImageLOC® signs are printed on our proprietary white organic coating (unlike paper which changes the sharpness of the image).
 HPL manufacturers cover the image with layers of phenolic resin which further mutes the image.
-ImageLOC® has a proprietary clear coat that is applied and fused with the ink and base coat, creating a hydrophobic, graffiti proof barrier that protects the graphics without muting them.
+ImageLOC® has a proprietary clear coat that is applied and fused with the ink and base coat, creating a hydrophobic, graffiti-proof barrier that protects the graphics without muting them.

 What thicknesses are available in ImageLOC®?

-The most popular thickness of ImageLOC® signs is .125”.
+The standard thickness of ImageLOC® signs is .125”.
 Unlike HPL, ImageLOC® at this thickness is structural, requiring no additional back plates or support.
 ImageLOC® may be available in other thicknesses by special request.

 What is the maximum panel size I can order?